Factor models on locally tree-like graphs: Application to Ising and Potts models

 This has the same sign as $-\rho_\mp(\be)$, which are both negative for $0\le\be<\be_+$, so the curves $B_\pm(\be)$ are decreasing.
-Inverting them gives the curves $\be_\free(B),\be_+(B)$ which delineate the region $\region_{\ne}$ as described in the theorem statement, with $\be_\free(0)=\be_\free$ and $\be_+(0)=\be_+$.
+Inverting them gives the curves $\be_\free(B),\be_+(B)$ which delineate the region $\cR_{\ne}$ as described in the theorem statement, with $\be _\free(0)=\be_\free$ and $\be_+(0)=\be_+$.

-(\ref{t:potts.reg.inter}) Away from the boundary of $\region_{\ne}$, $h^\free$ and $h^1$ correspond to isolated zeroes of a smooth function, and so are continuous by the implicit function theorem.
-From part (\ref{t:potts.reg.uniq}), any point of $\region$ is connected to $\region_\infty$ by an interpolation path contained in $\region$, so applying Thm.~\ref{t:potts}~(\ref{t:potts.uniq}) verifies the Bethe prediction for $(\be,B)\not\in\region_{\ne}$.
+(b) Away from the boundary of $\cR_{\ne}$, $h^\free$ and $h^1$ correspond to isolated zeros of a smooth function, and so are continuous by the implicit function theorem.
+From part (a), any point of $\cR$ is connected to $\cR _\infty$ by an interpolation path contained in $\cR$, so applying Theorem~\ref{tpotts}(a) verifies the Bethe prediction for $(\be,B)\notin\cR_{\ne}$.